Sestri Levante: Cuisine

-Sestri Levante is known for Bagnun, a soup made with fresh anchovies, onions and basil.
-In the past, it was usually associated with the summer season and the many sailors in Sestri Levante, but nowadays it is enjoyed all year round by all kinds of residents, typically accompanied by country-style bread.
-Bagnun has since spawned a local festival which takes place the second-to-last weekend in July.
+Sestri Levante is known for bagnun, a soup of fresh anchovies, onions and basil.
+In the past, it was usually associated with the summer and the sailors in Sestri Levante, but now it is eaten year round by all kinds of residents, typically accompanied by country-style bread.
+There is a bagnun festival on the second-to-last weekend of July.

 Sport

-Sestri Levante is home to football club U.S.D.
-Sestri Levante 1919, which plays Serie C Group B for the 2023-24 season.
+Sestri Levante is home to the football club U.S.D.
+Sestri Levante 1919, which played Serie C Group B in the 2023-24 season.
 The club has mostly competed in regional level Italian competitions, with three seasons in Serie C from 1946–1949.
 Its home ground is the Stadio Giuseppe Sivori.